 Tender lovin’ chickpeas from scratch

 Chickpeas (aka garbanzo beans aka any friend of hummus is a friend of mine) are worth making from scratch every time!
 If you too stocked up on a 25 lb bag of beans to get through quarantine, you’ve come to the right place.
 I purchased canned beans for too long, nervous about accidentally starting a gas-chain reaction from not soaking properly.
-But DIY dried chickpeas are super simple and you reduce your packaging waste!
+But DIY dried chickpeas are super simple and you reduce your packaging waste.
 Hello tender lovin’ chickpeas from scratch!

 Jump to recipe

-dried chickpeas
+soaking chickpeas

 The secret to these incredibly tender chickpeas is two part – first, soak your beans overnight with a tablespoon of kosher salt.
 The salt tenderizes the beans and makes for easier digestions.
 Second, add in a bit of baking soda while cooking!
 Another tenderizing tip for the dreamiest bean you’ve ever seen.
-Alternatively you could soak and cook with kombu, a kind of seaweed used to help aid digestion, but kombu can be difficult to find in stores (especially now.)
+Alternatively you could soak and cook with kombu, a kind of seaweed used to help aid digestion, but kombu can be difficult to find in stores.

 Tender lovin’ chickpeas from scratch by

-makes: 4 servings | soaking: 8 hours | cook time: 20 min | total time: 20 min
+makes: 4 servings | soaking: 8 hours

 Closed Loop Cooking Icon

-cooked chickpeas from scratch
+cooked chickpeas

 Ingredients